-The actual standard time zone in Turkey is UTC/GMT +2 hours, known as Eastern European Time (EET).
-During the Daylight Saving Time (DST) the difference is an extra +1 hour (UTC/GMT +3).
-The Turkish government recently announced that they will not be observing DST anymore, putting an end to adjusting the clocks every spring and fall seasons to utilize daylight.
-As of 30th October 2016 Turkey will be on UTC/GMT +2, known as Eastern European Time (EET).
+Since October 2016 the actual standard time zone in Turkey is UTC/GMT +3 hours.
+The Turkish government recently announced that they will not be observing DST anymore, putting an end to adjusting the clocks every spring and fall seasons to best-utilize daylight.
+Until 30th October 2016 Turkey was on UTC/GMT +2, known as Eastern European Time (EET).

 All provinces in Turkey, including Istanbul, are within the same time zone therefore the clock in Turkey is always the same throughout the country.
 The actual time in Istanbul (and in Turkey, of course) is: